 Researchers at the VA San Diego Healthcare System looked at 24 Veterans who had persistent daily headaches as the result of head trauma.
 Each Veteran received either three real or sham treatments within a week.
 In assessments one week later, about 58 percent of the real-treatment group had at least a 50 percent reduction in headache intensity, versus only 17 percent in the shame group.
 After four weeks, the real-treatment group still showed greater improvements than the sham group.

 The Food and Drug Administration approved this kind of treatment for refractory (treatment-resistant) depression in 2008.

-Caregiver health—A 2015 study by researchers at the Edward Hines, Jr. VA Hospital in Hines, Ill., and the Loyola University Chicago Marcella Niehoff School of Nursing found that the blame and anger associated with the grief of caring for a loved one with a TBI may be related to inflammation and certain chronic diseases, including heart disease, cancer, and diabetes.
+Caregiver health—A 2015 study done in part by researchers at the Edward Hines, Jr., VA Hospital in Hines, Illinois, found that blame and anger associated with the grief of caring for a loved one with a TBI may be related to elevations in tumor necrosis factor alpha—a substance associated with inflammation and chronic disease.
+High levels of TNF-alpha have been associated with certain inflammatory-related diseases, like heart disease and chronic obstructive pulmonary disease.
 The study examined grief and its association with inflammation in 40 wives or partners of Veterans with TBIs.

 High levels of TNF-alpha are related to a variety of inflammatory-related health issues, and may be an important indicator of which caregivers may be at risk for developing chronic health problems such as heart disease.